vahidAK/PatMat/README.md

                         FALSE Because there is no biological replicate here, you should specify either equal_disp TRUE or smoothing_flag TRUE.
 Do not specify both as FALSE.
+  --dss_processes DSS_PROCESSES, -dp DSS_PROCESSES
+                        Number of parallel processes use for DSS differential methylation analysis.
+If not given, it will be the same as --processes option.
+Differential methylation
+                        analysis usually requires high memory and if there is not enough memory, specify less number processes using this flag for DSS to allocate available memory for less processes.

 Help and version options:
   --version             Print program's version and exit